 - Bethesda Launcher - Games made by Bethesda, like Doom, Elder Scrolls, and Fallout.

 Listening to music and other audio is another popular service digital distribution platforms can offer.
-Below are some examples of audio services.
+Below are examples of audio services.

 - Spotify - One of the most popular music streaming services, with over 100 million active users.
 The free version of Spotify includes audio advertisements, or Spotify Premium offers ad-free listening for a monthly fee.
-Spotify mobile allows you to stream music over Wi-Fi or wireless data carrier.
+Spotify mobile lets you stream music over Wi-Fi or wireless data carrier.
 Spotify Premium users can download songs, albums, playlists, and podcasts for offline listening.

 - Amazon Prime Music - Service from Amazon with thousands of songs and the ability to skip, replay, and choose what songs you want.
 Songs and albums can be streamed or downloaded as MP3 files.

-- Pandora - Music and podcast discovery service that has free options and a large library of music artists.
+- Pandora - Music and podcast discovery service with free options and a large library of music artists.
 The user can create "radio stations" based on an artist or song, and Pandora's algorithm chooses the songs and artists to play next.
 The free version of Pandora has advertisements, and the paid version does not.

 - YouTube Music - Thousands of music videos on YouTube can be viewed and listened to ad-free, for a subscription price.